Turbocharge Your Mac Terminal: The Ultimate Starship and Ghostty Setup Guide

 brew install font-meslo-lg-nerd-font

-Verify the font’s installation in Font Book by searching for “Meslo.”
-For additional font options, explore nerdfonts.com.
+Check the font’s installation in Font Book by searching for “Meslo.”
+For other options, see nerdfonts.com.

 Step 3: Configure Ghostty for Optimal Appearance

-Before you edit anything, make sure the config directory exists (Ghostty won’t read a file that isn’t there):
+Create the config directory first (Ghostty won’t read a file that doesn’t exist):

 mkdir -p ~/.config/ghostty